vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/processes/sponsorship.md

 :::

 How do I become a sponsor?
-: See the {ref}`joining-a-role` section for guidance on how to get upload rights to the Archive.
+: See the {ref}`ubuntu-developers` section for guidance on how to get upload rights to the Archive.

 How do I find a sponsor?
 : See {ref}`how-to-find-a-sponsor` when seeking sponsorship for uploading changes or syncing a package.